Aposymbiont/split-keyboards/about.md

 : a shaped keyboard with thumbkeys and dishes or wells for the fingers.

 ### Number of keys
 The minimum and maximum number of keys supported by the keyboard.
 Some keyboards can be assembled with a different number of keys (for example, using a double-height key instead of two single-height keys).
-In this case, the filter is based on the maximum.
+Other keyboards are available with several variations on the design.
+In either case, the filter is based on the maximum.

 ### Features